-6 Ways to Support Your Desired Culture
+6 Ways to Support Your Desired Culture at Work

-6 Ways to Support Your Desired Culture
+6 Ways to Support Your Desired Culture at Work

 Facebook Twitter Email LinkedIn

-Support Your Desired Culture
+Do You Know How to Support Your Desired Culture at Work?

-Volkswagen’s Workplace Culture
+• Volkswagen’s Workplace Culture

-Whereas Volkswagen had won plaudits for creating a low emissions vehicle with better fuel economy (a so-called “green” car that was welcomed by its loyal customers), it ruined its brand by purposefully falsifying records.
+While Volkswagen had won plaudits for creating a low emissions vehicle with better fuel economy (a so-called “green” car that was welcomed by its loyal customers), it ruined its brand by purposefully falsifying those records.
 Their emissions reports were a fraud, and the cars were as smog-belching, if not worse, than their competitors’ on the road.

 While they are trying to improve their culture through increased workplace transparency and decentralized decision-making, CEO Matthias Mueller is finding that culture change is more difficult than expected.

-Wells Fargo’s Workplace Culture
+• Wells Fargo’s Workplace Culture

 What Happened Culturally?